noahkhomer18/Moodify/README.md

 2. Select your current mood from the 8 available options
 3. Choose whether you want a Spotify playlist or YouTube video
 4. Enjoy your personalized content recommendation!
+5. **New Features**:
+   - Click the heart icon to add recommendations to favorites
+   - Use the share button to share recommendations with friends
+   - Click "View History" to see your mood journey over time
+   - All your data is saved locally in your browser

 ## Technologies Used